Pornogrind

-Pornogrind (also known as porngrind or pornogore) is a musical microgenre offshoot of goregrind that lyrically deals with sexual and pornographic themes.
+Pornogrind (also known as porngrind or pornogore) is a musical microgenre offshoot of goregrind that lyrically deals with pornographic themes.

 Characteristics

 The genre is related and similar to goregrind but does bear distinguishing features.
 Besides the eponymous emphasis on graphic sexual themes in lyrics and album artwork, which "would keep [these records] out of most stores", from a technical perspective pornogrind songs are often simpler, slower, and more rock-like than other grind genres.

 Zero Tolerance described pornogrind as "the most downright perverted of the lot, often adding a dollop of filthy groove and vocals straight from the toilet."
 Natalie Purcell, however, in her book Death Metal Music: The Passion and Politics of a Subculture, suggests that pornogrind is defined solely on the basis of its lyrical content and unique imagery, its focus on pornographic content.
 Rolling Stone has said that it is "basically just grindcore, but with an over-the-top, juvenile obsession with sex, violence and the ways the two could combine on a woman’s body.
 Think samples from porno movies, lyrics about sexual violence and gross-out album art."

 Notable bands of the genre include Gut and Cock and Ball Torture.